JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/El_Libro_de_Urantia_un_libro_para_la_esperanza.md

 In addition, there is a well-known paragraph among the readers of _The Urantia Book_ that, in my opinion, is a true balm against any concern caused by the hypothetical catastrophes that humanity could suffer:

 > “_If some physical catastrophe should doom the planetary residence of an evolving race, the Melchizedeks and the Life Carriers would install the technique of dematerialization for all survivors, and by seraphic transport these beings would be carried away to the new world prepared for their continuing existence.
-The evolution of a human race, once initiated on a world of space, must proceed quite independently of the physical survival of that planet, . . ._” ([UB 51:2.3](/en/The_Urantia_Book/51#p2_3))
+The evolution of a human race, once initiated on a world of space, must proceed quite independently of the physical survival of that planet, . . ._” (<a id="a105_466"></a>[UB 51:2.3](/en/The_Urantia_Book/51#p2_3))

 So why worry?
 If a threat jeopardized the continuity of humanity living on Earth, we would be transferred to another planet to continue our evolution.
 End of problem.
 Still, I find it hard to believe that our Creator Son would let Urantia be destroyed, even though its inhabitants might be moved to another planet.
 It gives me that, if only out of pure sentimentality, I would not allow that to happen.